Russell-Ryan/pyLINEAR/docs/README.md

 ### What is the format of the sed.lst file?

 *This should be an ascii file with three columns (space delimited).
 The first column should be an integer corresponding to a segmentation ID in the specified in the ```segmap``` in the yaml configuration file.
 The second column specifies a full path to an ascii file  that contains the spectrum.
-These files should also be space-delimited ascii files of &lambda; (in A) and f<sub>&lambda;</sub> (in arbitrary units).
+These files should also be space-delimited ascii files of &lambda; (in Å) and f<sub>&lambda;</sub> (in arbitrary units).
 The third column should be redshift.*

 ```
 # 1: Object ID